semaki2000/PyTeRor/README.md

 @pytest.mark.parametrize("transform", TRANSFORM_FUNCTIONS) #then used in annotation
 def test_...():
 ```
-Potential theoretical answer to above could be with tuple unpacking of some sort
+Potential answer to above could be with tuple unpacking of some sort
 But gets a bit complicated